GoogleChrome/web.dev/src/site/content/en/identity/passkey-registration/index.md

 ---
 layout: post
 title: Create a passkey for passwordless logins
 subhead: Passkeys make user accounts safer, simpler, easier to use.
 authors:
   - agektmr
 date: 2022-10-12
+hero: image/vgdbNJBYHma2o62ZqYmcnkq3j0o1/ESXHlkzce7qhQSqQHacV.jpg
 description: |
   Passkeys make a website's user accounts safer, simpler, easier to use and passwordless.
 This article discusses how to allow users to create passkeys for your website.
 tags:
   - identity
   - security
+  - blog
 ---

 Using [passkeys](https://developers.google.com/identity/passkeys) instead of